 If your AC is running but not cooling, and you can see ice on the indoor coil or the copper refrigerant line outside, the system has a freezing problem.
 This is the single most common AC service call we get from May through August.
-The good news: most causes are straightforward to fix.
-The bad news: running a frozen system damages the compressor, so the diagnostic is time-sensitive.
+Running a frozen system damages the compressor, so don’t ignore it.
+Most causes are fixable in one visit by a tech who knows what to look for.

 First step: turn cooling off, fan on